 Why is islet transplantation

-still not available to the patients with Type 1 Diabetes in the US?
+still not available to patients with Type 1 Diabetes in the US?

 Islet transplantation is approved for clinical use worldwide...

-instead of being regulated as organs for transplantation as in all other developed countries worldwide..."
+instead of as organs for transplantation like in all other developed countries worldwide..."

-...scientific evidence strongly supports need for the urgent regulatory update in the US, and the need for the islet regulation as organs...
+...scientific evidence strongly supports the need for an urgent update in the US, regarding the regulation of islets as organs...

 Professor of Surgery, Medicine, Biomedical Bioengineering, Immunology at University of Miami